thyagomota/api-labs/lab-00/README.md

 The goal of this lab is to implement an API that returns a random quote.
 The quotes API has only one path, one entity, and no database requirements or parameters, favoring simplicity.

+The quotes used were based on [Kaggle's Quotes Dataset](https://www.kaggle.com/datasets/akmittal/quotes-dataset).

 ## Steps

 ### Step 1 - Virtual Environment